bwhitman/onsen/docs/index.md

 Wire **TEMP**'s red cable to J4.

-There's a small resistor in the box.
-It looks like a tiny bulb between two metal wires.
-(It may be poked into the protoboard for safe keeping in transit.)
-We need to wire up the resistor so that the temperature sensor can talk the right voltage to **MCU**.
+We now need to wire up the **RESISTOR** so that the temperature sensor can talk the right voltage to **MCU**.
 Bend the resistor like a staple and put one metal wire in H1, and the other metal wire end in H4.
 We are adding the resistor between voltage and data of the sensor: if you remember, the protoboard connects across columns H and J.  Press the resistor all the way down.
 It should look like this:

 ![2](pics/2.jpg){:class="img-responsive" width="800px"}

-### Hook up jumper wires
+### Step 3: Hook up jumper wires

 Now we need to connect the various PCBs to each other.
 We are going to run wires between parts that need to talk to each other.